M87-virgo/soccer_result_smltr/README.md

 <div align="center">

 Soccer Result Simulator is supposed to be tool that simulates the results of football matches **by one click**.
+**It is explicitly not designed for predictive and there are no plans to realise this!**

 </div>